nacmacfeegle/gpsr/README.md

 Make the script executable and launch away..

 Use your favourite statistics package to analyse the reults.
-For now, I'd recommend octave (www.octave.org).

 CREDITS